|Address2431 Aviation Avenue, Suite 703 North Charleston, SC|

 Southeastern Institute-Charleston is a private for-profit, 2-year college based in North Charleston, South Carolina that offers undergraduate programs to its students.
 The highest level of offerings is associate's degree.

 In the 2019 academic year, the in-state tuition for enrolling in Southeastern Institute-Charleston was $NaN.
 This number excludes room and board.
 The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Southeastern Institute-Charleston.

 Cost is a crucial factor to consider when deciding what college to attend.
 At Southeastern Institute-Charleston, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Students at Southeastern Institute-Charleston are eligible for federal financial aid.
-The average federal aid awarded to students at Southeastern Institute-Charleston was $3,722 last year.
-The percentage of students awarded federal aid was 45%.
+The average federal aid awarded to students at Southeastern Institute-Charleston was $3,722 last year, with 45% of students being awarded federal aid.